almaavocado/almaavocado/README.md

 Hi, my name is Alma Alvarado, welcome to my GitHub!

-⇴ 👩🏽‍ I graduated from California State University, Long Beach in May 2022
+⇴ 👩🏽‍ I graduated from California State University, Long Beach

 ⇴ 💻 I have a Bachelor of Science in Computer Science